 It depends on what type and what quality level of veneer you are getting.
 The average dental office can deliver your teeth covers the same day or within two weeks.
 Only a mass production dental lab can return a case in two weeks.
 If it is done in one day, the dentist makes it him/herself.
 Few dentists are excellent at doing ceramics.
 There is an old saying, “It is possible to be great at a few things, but being excellent at everything is unlikely”!
 This applies to dentists trying to be technicians also.

 A dentist who is an expert in esthetics will work with an expert ceramist to make veneers.
 The highest quality labs take more time.
 The very best lab artists are much in demand.
-It can take 4-20 weeks after the impression appointment to return the finished restorations.
+It can take 4-20 weeks after the impression appointment to return a finished feldspathic restoration.
 The dentist then bonds them into your mouth.

 What is the lifespan of dental veneers?

 Many patients want to know how long their veneers will last.
 On average, veneers last between five and 15 years.
 However, dental materials are constantly being improved.
 As a result, many of our patients have enjoyed their veneers for over 20 years.
+High-quality veneers will last longer.
 At Lake Forest Dental Arts, we can show you how to properly care for your veneers and maximize their wear.